banisterious/obsidian-oneirometrics/docs/planning/features/web-worker-architecture-plan.md

 }
 ```

-This approach provides significant benefits:
+This hybrid caching approach has been selected as the optimal strategy for Obsidian, combining in-memory cache with Obsidian's storage API.
+It provides significant benefits:
 - **Memory Efficiency**: Maintains a size-limited in-memory cache for performance
 - **Persistence**: Uses Obsidian's own storage API for cross-session caching
 - **Adaptive**: Prioritizes frequently used filters for persistence